alepacheco/expo-zeit/README.md

-# expo-zeit
+# expo-zeit example

 ## Usage

-You need to add a zeit token to the repo secrets to deploy correctly when the CI runs.
+To deploy the web version and api code on zeit now you need to add zeit_now to the env secrets for the repo.
-You also need to add your Expo credentials to the secrets
+If you also want to push it automatically to Expo you also need those credentials added

 > If changes don't load remember to empty local chaches

-## To run locally (with api)
+## To run locally

-This has the api and client code running simultaneously but does not support hot reloading on the client code.

-- `expo build:web`
+To run the api code we use Zeit now
 - `now dev`

-Loads on port 3000

-## To run locally (w/o api)
+This starts the server in :3000
+The react code will point there from the value in the .env file.

+### To run the UI code we use
-- `expo start --web`
+- `expo start`

-## TODO

-- [ ] Make api run independently and cross-platform